On The Fairness Impacts of Hardware Selection in Machine Learning: Mitigation Solution

 Given the influence of the groups' gradient flows and group Hessians on the model unfairness due to hardware selection, one intuitive approach to mitigate the observed effects is to equalize the gradient and Hessian values across groups during training.
 However, this approach is computationally intensive and often impractical, especially for large models, primarily due to the challenges in computing the Hessian matrix during backpropagation.
-To address this issue, we propose a more efficient mitigation strategy, underpinned by the observations provided in Proposition \ref{app:p4} (see Appendix).
-This proposition elucidates the relationship between the group Hessian and the distance to the decision boundary.
-Leveraging this insight, our approach aims to align the average distance to the decision boundary among different groups.
+To address this issue, we propose a more efficient mitigation strategy, underpinned by the observations provided in \Cref{thm:4}.
+This result elucidates the relationship between the group Hessian and the distance to the decision boundary.
+We leverage this insight and aim to align the average distance to the decision boundary among different groups.

-We achieve this by augmenting the empirical risk function with a component that quantifies the disparity between the group-specific and batch-wide distances to the decision boundary:
+We achieve this by augmenting the loss function with a component quantifying the disparity between the group-specific and batch-wide distances to the decision boundary.

-where $\delta_{S}$ represents the average distance to the decision boundary of samples $\bm{x} \in S$ as described in the Section \ref{sec:dist_bnd}, and $\lambda$ is a hyper-parameter which calibrates the level of penalization.
+where $\delta_{S}$ represents the average distance to the decision boundary of samples $\bm{x} \in S$ as described in the \Cref{sec:dist_bnd}, and $\lambda$ is a hyper-parameter which calibrates the level of penalization associated with this term.

-In our experiments, we implemented this mitigation strategy across various hardware setups and observed a significant reduction in accuracy difference as outlined in Section \ref{sec:preliminaries}.
-While it is possible to optimize the choice of the value $\lambda$ during the empirical risk process, e.g., using a Lagrangian dual approach as in \citep{fioretto2020lagrangian,Fioretto:AAAI20}, we found that even a traditional simple grid search allows us to find good $\lambda$ values yielding an effective reduction in accuracy disparity.
-Figure \ref{fig:10} shows a marked decrease in maximum difference in accuracy within various groups for the UTK Face dataset (left) and CIFAR10 (right).
-Additional results on CelebA are reported in Figure \ref{fig:celeba_mitigation} (Appendix) and display similar trends.
-It is to be noted that for each dataset, different $\lambda$ values produced different reductions in accuracy difference.
+In our experiments, we implemented this mitigation strategy across various hardware setups and observed a significant reduction in fairness violation.
+While it is possible to optimize the choice of the value $\lambda$ during the empirical risk process, e.g., using a Lagrangian dual approach as in \cite{fioretto2020lagrangian,Fioretto:AAAI20,Tran:AAAI21}, we found that even a traditional simple grid search allows us to yield an effective reduction in accuracy disparity.

-Specifically, for a ResNet50 model trained on the CelebA dataset, the implementation of our mitigation scheme resulted in a 38\% reduction in maximum difference in accuracy within groups, decreasing from 2.34 to 0.936.
-It also reduces the average accuracy difference across multiple hardware as indicated in the right subplot in Figure \ref{fig:celeba_mitigation}.
-The biggest reduction of the maximum difference in accuracy within groups was noticed in the UTKFace Ethnicity dataset on ResNet18 Model for \(\lambda = 2e-5\).
-The reduction was 66\% from 2.92 to 0.99.